hjwalden/mycode/README.md

-# mycode (Network Automation with Python)
+# Mycode (Network Automation with Python)

 Learning Network Automation using Python.
 This repository is my initial code and learning objectives.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The below instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites